Money-Saving Dry Cleaning Alternatives for Second-Hand Finds

 First, I always wear some kind of t-shirt underneath to keep perspiration from the fabric.
 I can usually stretch a sweater to three or four uses this way.

 Second, I’ve found that the “do-it-yourself” dry cleaning kits that can be purchased at the supermarket do a great job for light cleaning.
-They run $7, and the kit usually contains three treatments that will clean three to four sweaters.
+The kit usually contains three treatments that will clean three to four sweaters.

 Third, you can hand-wash cashmere with no problem.
 This has helped reduce my dry cleaning bill dramatically.

 And finally, sometimes you have to take your beautiful garment in to get dry cleaned.
-In this case, I purchase my local entertainment book that has 50% off dry-cleaning coupons in it.
+In this case, I check the coupons I receive in my junk mail and often find a few for some of our local dry cleaners.

 Using all these strategies, I’m able to wear my luxurious sweaters all winter long without being left out in the cold with a huge dry cleaning bill.